mertacun/personal-finance-tracker-php/README.md

 The **Personal Finance Tracker** is a web application built with Laravel and Blade templates, designed to help users manage and track their personal finances.
 The application supports user authentication (using Laravel Breeze) and integrates with a MySQL database for persistent storage of expense data.

+**[Live Demo](https://personal-finance-tracker-azure.vercel.app)** - This demo is built with HTML, CSS, and JavaScript but shares the same styling as the full application.

 ## Features

 1. **User Authentication:**